 Installation view, Tensta konsthall, Stockholm

-Experience suite with aquaponic farming system, straw bale walls, lightboxes, VR model and ‘60 million Americans can’t be wrong’ (HD video, 30 min); featuring works by Muvindu Binoy, Ann Edholm, Lisa Trogen Devgun, John Skoog and Jim Thorell
+Experience suite with aquaponic farming system, modular walls, lightboxes, VR model and ‘60 million Americans can’t be wrong’ (HD video, 30 min); featuring works by Muvindu Binoy, Ann Edholm, Lisa Trogen Devgun, John Skoog and Jim Thorell

 New Eelam is a long-term artwork in the form of a startup.
 This real estate technology company has been founded by the artist - in collaboration with curator Annika Kuhlmann - to develop a flexible global housing subscription that aims to make homes as streamable as music or movies.
 The subscription-based model for a distributed housing system will offer global citizens flexible access to high-quality apartments around the world, while the trading of the revolving property portfolio can, over time, progressively subsidise the cost of the subscription.
 Basing the business plan on collective ownership rather than private property, New Eelam proposes a long-term strategy for how a new economic model could evolve out of the present system – through the luxury of communalism rather than of individual ownership.

 Christopher Kulendran Thomas’ family is from a place that no longer exists.
 For three decades during the Sri Lankan civil war, Eelam was self-governed as an autonomous state led by a neo-Marxist revolution.
 But the Tamil people’s independence movement was crushed brutally in 2009 by an authoritarian government protected by the cloak of national sovereignty.
 Now, charting an alternative trajectory from one of the darkest chapters of the recent history of globalisation, Thomas asks what a new Eelam could be if it was reimagined as a distributed network rather than a territorially-bounded nation – a new Eelam for all, where citizenship could be a choice, not a hereditary privilege.